appsmithorg/appsmith-docs/how-to-guides/how-to-use-redis-as-a-data-source-on-apppsmith.md

 ### Fetching Keys

-To fetech keys from Redis Database, lets run Querys ...
+To fetch keys from Redis Database, lets run queries.

 1. Again create a new query, and name it as **GetKeys**
 2. From the *Query* field, lets fetch our existing keys.